The-Black-Pig/Simple-Arduino-Frequency-Counter/README.md

-I have tested this up to about 150 kHz, using a sample time of 1000 milliseconds, but if you want a more accurate results at low frquencies, then you will have to increase the sample times by factors of 10 for simplicity.
+I have tested this up to about 150 kHz, using a sample time of 1000 milliseconds, but if you want a more accurate results at lower frequencies, then you will have to increase the sample time by factors of 10 for simplicity.

-At 160 kHz, the loop code becomes corrupted and as I have kept the loop code to the bare minimum, if you add more code to the loop the corruption threshold will lower.
+At 160 kHz, the loop code becomes corrupted and so I have kept the loop code to the bare minimum.
+If you add more code to the loop, the corruption threshold will lower.

+Have fun!